HighLionNet/incident-writeups/README.md

 # incident-writeups
-Writeups and audits of incidents I have had
+Writeups and audits of incidents I have had.
+Attached as PDFs and readable in the repo.